 I can see me doing this race again, either going the full distance or doing the half again at full throttle.

 mountain hardwear singletrack vest.
-Rather than a running belt to hold my phone (recently I’ve found I need to tweak it too much on longer runs) I went with this vest that has a couple pockets, and managed a flight fleece in the back pocket for after the race.
+Rather than a running belt to hold my phone (recently I’ve found I need to tweak the belt too much on longer runs) I went with this vest that has a couple pockets, and managed a light fleece in the back pocket for after the race.
 Also 1 oaty bar in a front one for race snackage.

 brooks cascadia 10.
 Haven’t worn these in a race for a while, favouring inov8 roclite for trails in general, but had them out while training and seem a good blend of comfort and a mild grip for easy trails.
 They’re beginning to fray so not many more miles in these (have registered 400km in them which is a fair innings).
 No complaints today.

 salomon 2-in-1 shorts.
 A great spring autumn short

 hilly twinskin socks.
 Not the slightest twinge of a hot spot with these on